tellnnn/psychopy-demo/book/content/00-01-what-is-psychopy.md

----
-title: What is PsychoPy?
-author: Teruaki Kido
----

 # What is PsychoPy?

 > PsychoPy is a free cross-platform package allowing you to run a wide range of experiments in the behavioral sciences (neuroscience, psychology, psychophysics, linguistics...)